 The 12 bookshops all focus on various subjects, such as one specializing in bullfighting (no thanks) and one that specializes in wine (yes please)!
 There are also many buildings with literary phrases adorning their walls.

 Beyond the bookshops, Urueña is a beautiful and historic town in its own right.
-In fact, it’s one of the best conserved in the province.
-We traversed the city looking for a lookout to eat our packed lunch (thanks Veren).
+Without a doubt, it’s one of the most beautiful towns in Castilla y Leon.
+We traversed the city looking for a lookout to eat our packed lunch.
 On the other end of the town, we came upon the southern gate of the city, a perfectly pointed portal to the outside world.

 Passing through it, rolling hills and flowers greeted us.
 There was even a bench perfect for a picnic lunch and gas station chips.